-As laid out in the Existing Conditions section above, water is essential for future development.
-Though the Town's system has not run into capacity issues yet, it may eventually.
-Another defining issue for water in Minturn is the Town's consumptive use limitations.
-These limitations are at their greatest between August and October.
-If less outdoor watering took place during those months, more water would be available for additional residential units.
+As laid out in the Existing Conditions section above, water is essential for future development and the Town's system does not currently have enough capacity or efficiency to support even incremental growth.
 Additionally, PUD sites that have the greatest land opportunity for future development are not currently served by the Town's water and wastewater infrastructure.
 Thus, many of the recommendations that follow in this chapter are centered around the implementation of the Town's Capital Improvement Plan and other action steps to improve water system capacity, efficiency, and resiliency to support strategically directed growth and development.